ghufronakbar/Smoothly-DashboardAdmin-NextJS/README.md

 - To view API documentation such as endpoints, request body, request params, and request query along with authentication middleware you can see through the following
   [SpreadSheet](https://docs.google.com/spreadsheets/d/1C4j_gn8kT-3VyplsPdFzW9ss2iVfElnWpqhdUcFlsLc/edit?usp=sharing)

--To run your private server you can clone backend services for Smoothly [Smoothly-ExpressJS](https://github.com/ghufronakbar/Smoothly-BE-ExpressJS)
+- To run your private server you can clone backend services for Smoothly [Smoothly-ExpressJS](https://github.com/ghufronakbar/Smoothly-BE-ExpressJS)